-The ESMS of RCBC has been in place since 2011.
-The ESMS Policy requires that all lending relationships/credits, both RCBC is committed to upholding environmental and social pipeline and portfolio, are vetted from an environmental and responsibility in all its business activities.
-We recognize that social (E&S) risk perspective.
-We implemented ESMS to balancing financial priorities with non-financial factors, such safeguard our lending operations from exposure to activities as environmental and social safeguards, is essential to being with identified E&S risks.
-We aim to develop environmental a good corporate citizen.
-This is fundamental, not only to risk awareness and social responsibility in our lending personnel, management, but also to the larger interest of its stakeholders. and ultimately, our clients.
-We work alongside our customers and as needed advise them on how to reduce their impact The Bank believes that responsible lending entails having on the environment and communities.
-The ESMS Policy is a good sustainable practices as well as promoting awareness of declaration of our commitment to sustainable development and environmental and social issues within its organization, among management of E&S issues by integrating this in the lending its clients, and in the communities it serves. process from initiation, evaluation, approval, documentation, implementation, and monitoring of loan accounts.
-The ESMS RCBC is aligning its business strategy to support the Policy goes through a comprehensive review process on a development needs of society, as articulated in the UN regular basis with latest revisions made effective and re-Sustainable Development Goals (SDGs) and the Paris issued in January2020.
-The ESMS Policy is published on the Agreement.
-RCBC believes that the transition to a low-carbon Bank's Online Library to ensure that all employees (from senior and climate-resilient future entails risks as well as opportunities. management to rank and file) and those with direct contracts with RCBC are familiar with the environmental, social and risk The Bank has taken important steps to reduce its corporate management policies of the Bank.
+RCBC is committed to upholding environmental and social responsibility in all its business activities.
+We recognize that balancing financial priorities with non-financial factors, such as environmental and social safeguards, is essential to being a good corporate citizen.
+This is fundamental, not only to risk management, but also to the larger interest of its stakeholders.

+The Bank believes that responsible lending entails having good sustainable practices as well as promoting awareness of environmental and social issues within its organization, among its clients, and in the communities it serves.

+RCBC is aligning its business strategy to support the development needs of society, as articulated in the UN Sustainable Development Goals (SDGs) and the Paris Agreement.
+RCBC believes that the transition to a low-carbon and climate-resilient future entails risks as well as opportunities.

-carbon footprint and channel funds to sectors that contribute to a low-carbon and climate-resilient future, not only in the The E&S risk process is a systematic way of identifying and Philippines, but also within the ASEAN region.
-In December assessing the type and scale of impact a project may have on 2020, RCBC announced that it will no longer extend financing the environment and communities.
-The ESMS assessment takes to new coal-fired power projects in the Philippines.
-The place before a lending decision is made, and continues during announcement came after the Philippines' Department the life cycle of the loan agreement with the client.
-The ESMS of Energy (DOE) said it is keen on increasing the share of assessment is done at least annually. renewable energy as the country's power source to 43% by 2040 from 29% in 2020.
+The Bank has taken important steps to reduce its corporate carbon footprint and channel funds to sectors that contribute to a low-carbon and climate-resilient future, not only in the Philippines, but also within the ASEAN region.
+In December 2020, RCBC announced that it will no longer extend financing to new coal-fired power projects in the Philippines.
+The announcement came after the Philippines' Department of Energy (DOE) said it is keen on increasing the share of renewable energy as the country's power source to 43% by 2040 from 29% in 2020.